 Root canal therapy is a fairly simple procedure that can save your teeth from decay and infection.
 You may need root canal therapy if you have infection or inflammation in the root of your tooth, which has resulted from a cavity that has been left untreated for too long.
 During this procedure, the nerve and the pulp within the infected tooth are removed from the inside.
 The tooth is then sealed up.

 The nerve is not particularly important when it comes to the day-to-day functioning of your tooth after it has emerged from your gums.
 Its only real function is to provide you with a sensation of hot and cold.

 Benefits of Root Canal Therapy

 There are many reasons why you may need to get root canal therapy.
 When your tooth’s nerve or pulp is damaged, it starts to break down and can produce a lot of bacteria.
-The bacteria then begins to multiply rapidly.
+The bacteria then begin to multiply rapidly.
 These bacteria, along with other decayed debris, can lead to an infection or an abscessed tooth.
-An abscess is a pus-filled pocket which forms at the end of the roots of your tooth.
+An abscess is a pus-filled pocket that forms at the end of the roots of your tooth.